Virginia Kayak Laws And Regulations

 However, if you later add a motor to any of these vessels, it will then be considered a motorized vessel and will need to be registered.

+Do you have to register a kayak with a motor in VA?
+Yes.
 All motorized vessels, regardless of length, need to be registered in Virginia with the Department of Game and Inland Fisheries.
 These vessels also need to be titled.

 Cost Of Registration